Heavy Equipment Guide Logo

 Understand how you will use the equipment

-Whether you're renting two pieces of equipment or 20, choosing the right tools for the job and using that equipment to its fullest is key to a successful operation.
+Whether you're using two pieces of equipment or 20, choosing the right tools for the job and using that equipment to its fullest is key to a successful operation.

-That's why one of the most important questions we ask customers before they rent from us is "What are you planning to do with this piece of equipment?"
-It may sound simple, but that one question can provide us with key information, especially when it comes to battery-powered rentals.
+One of the most important questions for contractors is "What are you planning to do with this piece of equipment?"
 Are you in an area where you have access to power?
 Do you have the right power supply?
 Maybe you're using this equipment indoors where you need to maneuver around tight areas.
 Or you could be a landscaper who wants to maximize the day by starting early to end early.
 No matter your situation, answering this key question can save you a lot of time and headaches.

 Operator orientation and training is key